Disney Research, Pittsburgh

 Team and Credits

-The MotionBeam project is being developed at Disney Research Pittsburgh and the Computational Design Lab, Carnegie Mellon University by Karl D.D.
+The MotionBeam project has been developed at Disney Research Pittsburgh and the Computational Design Lab, Carnegie Mellon University by Karl D.D.
 Willis, Ivan Poupyrev and Takaaki Shiratori.

 In the MotionBeam racing game the user steers the character’s vehicle by angling with the projector.
 The user must guide the character past a number of turns and obstacles to reach the end of the track without falling off.